ZeroGravigra/MADT8101-Customer-Analytics/Homework 3 Customer Churn Scoring/README.md

 Customer Churn Scoring is use customer behaviour to predict which customer is at the high risk of churning that can notice the company to take action before the customers cease their relationship with.

-In this study, various analytic model and sampling technique were applied to pedict customer churn scoring and evaluate that which combination give the best result from given dataset.
+In this study, various analytic model and sampling technique were applied to predict customer churn scoring and evaluate that which combination give the best result from given dataset.

 ## Case Study
-Dataset used for modeling is e-commerce dataset with 5,630 records and 20 columns.
+Dataset used for modelling is e-commerce dataset with 5,630 records and 20 columns.
 The dataset contain the following information:

 ![image](https://github.com/ZeroGravigra/MADT8101-Customer-Analytics/assets/136248978/e3f03648-2679-412e-b91b-5158c62f0963)